PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

     my_encoder = process(pathway=[input_layer, hidden_layer, output_layer], learning=ENABLED)

-and then specifying the target for each trial when it is executed (here, the Process' `run <Process_Base.run>` command is used to execute a series of five training trials, one that trains it on each element of the input)::
+and then specifying the target for each trial when it is executed (here, the Process' `run <Process.run>` command is used to execute a series of five training trials, one that trains it on each element of the input)::

     my_encoder.run(input=[[0,0,0,0,0], [1,0,0,0,0], [0,0,1,0,0], [0,0,0,1,0], [0,0,0,0,1]],